patrickspencer/mathdeck/README.rst

 Mathdeck is a program suite for managing the computations involved in writing, displaying, and grading mathematical based homework problems.
-It is written to abstract the computations so that other responsibilities such as managing users and grades can be left to more apt systems such as online course management systems.
+It is written to abstract away computations so that other responsibilities such as managing users and grades can be left to more apt systems such as online course management systems.